 What we want to look at now is clutter.
-Now, let me define clutter.
-Clutter is when you have a lot of things laying on your desk or your dresser or on your table.
+Now. let me define clutter.

+is when you have a lot of things laying on your desk or your dresser or on your table.
 Some people use clutter as a sorting device.
 I have been to some lawyers who had layers of material everywhere on chairs.
 I came in and he said, "Oh yes, you are number 'five'.
 No, no. Oh!
 Two.
 Right here."
 And he was able to find it.
 So there are a few people for whom clutter works.
 But for most people it does not.

 In most cases, clutter is a big hindrance.
 It hinders you from focusing on one particular task.
 Your eye is constantly diverted.
-You want to concentrate, and you see an apple, pens, a detail, other things, and your mindjust goes wandering.
+You want to concentrate, and you see an apple, pens, cassettes, other things, and your mind just goes wandering.
 It can create tension and frustration.
 It gives you the feeling of being snowed under.
 "Oh yes, I need to take care of that yet.

-And, I need to do that before I go home."
+And, I need to do that before I go home.
 You get tense and nervous, and therefore you are not free to concentrate on the thing you need to concentrate on.

-If your office is typical, roughly three quarters of the items in your files should have been placed in the wastebasket.
 You will not believe how important it is to have one small place in your apartment that is not messy.
 A place where the kids do not lay stuff, and where you can really study.
 I have found that several of our very successful students in Ukraine have exactly that, one perfect clean place to do their lessons.
 So let us see how we can do that.